 When in doubt, order fries.

 You would think as a vegan I might get sick of french fries.
 After all, they are the go-to order at particularly un-vegan friendly restaurants.
-But no matter how many plates of french fries I eat, they still woo me.
+But no matter how many plates of french fries I eat, they still woo me with their crispy, salty, golden glow.

-It could be because I don’t actually eat out that often, it could be because even when I do eat out at an un-vegan restaurants I don’t settle for fries and demand they make me a scrumptious vegan meal (and by demand I mean ask politely).
+It could be because I don’t actually eat out that often, it could be because even when I do eat out at un-vegan restaurants I don’t settle for fries and demand they make me a scrumptious vegan meal (and by demand I mean ask very politely with lots of smiles and thank yous).
 Or it could be because they are just crispy, golden, bits of carby, salty deliciousness… yeah I am going to go with that one.
 I never really seem to get tired of them, and sometimes need to make them at home.

-I don’t have a deep frier, and don’t want one… yuck.
+I don’t have a deep frier and I don’t want one… yuck.
 Nor do I want to fill a pot with oil.
 Deep frying just isn’t something I want to bring into my house.

 So the goal for these french fries was to see if I could make gorgeously crispy fries, with as little oil as possible.